ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 ### Artillery

 Artillery is a load-testing tool for performance testing.
+I used this [video lesson](https://www.youtube.com/watch?v=8EZg99PdjxQ) and the [official documentation](https://www.artillery.io/docs/get-started/get-artillery) to learn Artillery.
 To install Artillery and check the version:

 I've created the `performance` folder and these files while learning: